stefandee/demos_and_intros/README.md

 [Mercury Wind Intro](.media/mercury-wind.gif)

 ## Infelif
-Small intro made as a digital present for my father to use as a screen-saver at his workplace, Infelif.
-Made in 1996.
+Small intro made as a digital present for my father to use as a screen-saver at his workplace, InfELIF Constanta.
+Developed in the summer of 1994.

+InfELIF was the computer department of IELIF ("Intreprinderea pentru Exploatarea Lucrarilor de Imbunatatiri Funciare"), a Romanian state-own company which managed land improvement/reclamation projects.
+This included irigation, hence the cute pixel art water sprinklers sprinkling water in the intro :)

 [Infelif Intro](.media/infelif.gif)

 ## Scroll Balls and Snow
-Intro/gifts for my father to use as screensavers at his workplace, Petroconst, in 1997.
+Intro/gifts for my father to use as screensavers at his workplace, Petroconst, in 1996.

-Snow features a pixel snow effect, Scroll Balls a 3D scrolling effect, both used in Compile.
+Snow features a pixel snow effect, Scroll Balls a 3D scrolling effect, both developed previously for Compile demo.

 [Scroll Balls Intro](.media/scrollballs.gif)
 [Snow Intro](.media/snow.gif)